CoderSleek/jtpproj/readme.md

     Port 3000 will be used for the front-end react application, 5000 for backend API and 2717 for MongoDB

+    open localhost:3000/ on your machine in a web browser

     You're all Set!